NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     description.

 prefilter-mode (= 0,1,2) (default = 2)
-    Filter used to prepare images before they are passed to the initialization stage of the pipeline.
+    Filter used to prepare images before performing correlation.
 Used only with the ``asp_bm`` algorithm.
+Options:

     0 - None